rinzlerlabs/viam-fan-controller/README.md

 > [!NOTE]
 > For more information, see [Configure a Machine](https://docs.viam.com/manage/configuration/).

-The config for a simple On/Off fan requires:
+The following attributes are available for `viam-soleng:fan:onoff` fans:

 | Name | Type | Inclusion | Description |
 | ---- | -----| --------- | ----------- |
 | board_name | string | **Required** | The `name` of the board that provides access to the GPIO pin to control the fan. |